Jacob and Rachel, kissing cousins

 When Rachel ran to tell her father, Laban, that Isaac’s son had arrived, Laban must have had a sense of déjà vu.
 Years earlier he was there to see a caravan loaded with riches, led by a man on the hunt for a wife for 40-year-old bachelor Isaac (24:10).
 The moment he got the news that Isaac’s son had just arrived, what do you think was on his mind?

-When Laban realizes Jacob came alone, without a caravan or bags of gold, he said “You are my nephew, and you are like one of my family” (29:14 CEV).
+When Laban realizes Jacob came alone, without a caravan or bags of gold, he says, “We’re family.
+No doubt about it” (29:14).
 If you had to make the case that he was not being sincere, what evidence would you offer?
 And as a follow-up counterpoint, how would you defend the argument that he was, in fact, being sincere?

 After Jacob has stayed with his uncle Laban for a month, you would think it might be time for Jacob to go back home.
 Instead, he tells Laban, “I will work for you for seven years if you’ll let me marry your younger daughter Rachel” (29:18).
 The Bible doesn’t say how Jacob arrived at seven years.
 Does that stretch of time sound to you like it’s coming from Jacob, Laban, or perhaps Rachel?